Sultanow/dc_cubes/research/README.md

 ## Proving Stats Models

 ### Seasonal AutoRegressive Integrated Moving Average (SARIMA)
+We used a SARIMA-Model with the parameters (1, 3, 0)(1, 1, 1, n_history) where n_history ist the timesteps in the past considered for the other models
 The Python frameworks Statsmodels/Scikit-Learn were used for prototyping.<br />
 <img src="img/SARIMA130111n.jpg" width="560" alt="sarima" /><br />
 Further information: [AutoRegressive Integrated Moving Average](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average), [Statsmodels](https://www.statsmodels.org/stable/tsa.html)